muskanbararia/Namokar/README.md

 # Namokar
-An angular app that helps in pratyakhyan for jain s
+An angular app that helps in pratyakhyan for jain community.